 Buying Adult Bicycle Helmets

 So what is the best bicycle helmet?
 What should you look for in a helmet?
-Really, as long as it meets the standards set by the national safety and transportation body in your country, the next most important thing to consider is fit!
+As long as it meets the standards set by the national safety and transportation body in your country, the next most important thing to consider is fit!

 When you are at the shop trying out helmets, make sure to have an experienced salesperson help you to adjust the straps so that you can tell if it fits before you buy it.